 Prior to his work at Color Of Change, Rashad served as Senior Director of Media Programs at GLAAD, where he led the organization’s programmatic and advocacy work to transform the representation of LGBT people in news and entertainment media.
 Before GLAAD, Rashad worked on racial justice and voting rights at the Right to Vote Campaign and FairVote.

-Rashad currently serves on the boards of Demos, the National LGBTQ Taskforce and the Hazen Foundation.
+Rashad currently serves on the boards of Demos and the Hazen Foundation.
 He lives in New York City.